ctsai-1/wheelchair-design-platform/README.md

  __**Raspberry Pi**__

+1. set up the laptop-raspberry direct connection by extracting the SD card and creating 2 text files at the root of the boot:
+ * ssh (without any extension) to enable a secure shell protocol
+ * wpa_supplicant.conf containing the following content

+    ```bash
+    country=NL
+    update_config=1
+    ctrl_interface=/var/run/wpa_supplicant

+    network={
+    ssid="YOUR_NETWORK_SSID"
+    psk="YOUR_NETORK_PASSWORD"
+             }
+    ```

+ to connect the raspberry to the network

-1. at the root of your project folder, create a .env file and paste the following lines
+2. at the root of your project folder, create a .env file and paste the following lines

+      ```bash
-       THING_ID = paste here the copied thing ID THING_TOKEN = paste here the copied thing token
+      THING_ID = paste here the copied thing ID
+      THING_TOKEN = paste here the copied thing token

-2. as the code

-extract the SD card fromn the rasperry and create a .env file at the root of boot,
+      ```
+3. it would be needed an IP scanner to retrieve the IP address of your rasperry
+4. after inserting back the SD card and powering the raspberry, open a text editor (for instance, Powershell in case of windows workers) and type the following line, to access your raspberry
+      ```bash
+      ssh pi@ "type here your raspberry IPaddress"
+      ```

+5. the project will use the requirements listed in the [requirements file](requirements.txt) containing both dependences for the library written for the Data-Centric Design Hub and dependences for the communication protocol MQTT, used to talk to the hub.
+Install them, by using pip (a tool that manages packages, used to update any Python library)

+      ```bash
+      python3 -m pip install -r requirements.txt --user
+      ```